Nischala258/Nischala_MAT496/README.md

 I have used Gemini and GoogleAI both to replace OPENAI.

-Module 1 : Tracing
+# Module 1: Tracing

-Video 1:
+## Video 1
-Tracing : To help debug and understand better how each part of the code is working.
+**Tracing:** To help debug and understand better how each part of the code is working.
-Project : Is our RAG application.
+**Project :** This is our RAG application.
 It has a collection of traces.